areejsawalqah/linux-tutorial/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# linux tutorial

+ will fouce instead on the command line
+ # the command line
+ : is ataxt based interface to the system in terminal you have two thing 1- the shell 2-the bash